 In a world of risk, data is king

 Seasoned credit risk managers do well to err on the side of caution if the metrics don’t support the hypothesis.
 However, an overly conservative culture can lead to missed opportunities for new revenue streams.
-This is why data analytics is key to giving deeper insights into customers’ risk profiles and support a number of key decisions along the credit lifecycle (origination, account management, collections and recoveries).
-When data insights are applied to key decisions at each phase of the credit lifecycle, such as credit approvals, loan amounts, interest rates, propensities to roll and pay, risk managers are able to make more profitable decisions that enhance returns while minimising risk.
+This is why data analytics is key to giving deeper insights into customers’ risk profiles and supporting a number of key decisions along the credit lifecycle (origination, account management, collections and recoveries).
+When data insights are applied to key decisions at each phase of the credit lifecycle, such as credit approvals, loan amounts, interest rates, propensities to roll and pay, risk managers, are able to make more profitable decisions that enhance returns while minimising risk.

 Credit risk managers should leverage data democratisation for better decision-making